skip to content

 Who we are

-Members of the FNZ Group may process your personal data for the purposes set out in this privacy policy, and may also carry out other processing, for any additional purposes that may be separately notified by them to you.
-Therefore, it is important that you read this privacy policy together with any other privacy policy or fair processing notice provided to you by any FNZ Group company.
+FNZ may process your personal data for the purposes set out in this privacy policy, and may also carry out other processing, for any additional purposes that may be separately notified by them to you and, where mandated by local law, they would ask for your consent.
+Therefore, it is important that you read this privacy policy together with any other privacy policy or fair processing notice provided to you by us .
 This privacy policy supplements other notices and privacy policies and is not intended to override them.

 Our commitment to privacy